-Michael R. Sheehy is a scholar of Tibetan Buddhism who studies contemplative practices.
-His writing, translation, and research give attention to philosophical thought and contemplation in Tibet, and more broadly, to the relevance of meditation research to the interdisciplinary humanities.
-Michael’s research focuses on the generative, dynamic, and ever-evolving processes of contemplative practices detailed in Vajrayāna yoga and meditation manuals.
-For over a decade, he worked side-by-side with the the late Tibetologist E. Gene Smith and monastic communities on-the-ground to digitally preserve rare manuscripts across the Tibetan plateau.
-Michael studied extensively in Buddhist Asia, including several years studying philosophy and literature in a Buddhist monastery in the nomadic Golok cultural domain of far eastern Tibet.
-As a visiting scholar at Harvard Divinity School and at the Mind & Life Institute – where he directed programs including Mind & Life Dialogues XXXII in Botswana and XXXIII in India with the Dalai Lama – his focus has been the intercultural dialogue between Buddhism and science.
-Over the past few years, he has been an active consultant and collaborator in interdisciplinary dialogues that interface Buddhism with discourses in the humanities, cultural psychology, and the cognitive sciences.
+Michael studied extensively in Buddhist Asia, including three years studying in a Buddhist monastery in the nomadic Golok cultural domain of far eastern Tibet, and for more than twelve years, he worked with monastic communities on-the-ground to digitally preserve rare manuscripts across the Tibetan plateau.
+As a visiting scholar at Harvard Divinity School, and then as the director of programs at the Mind & Life Institute – where he directed Mind & Life Dialogues XXXII in Botswana and XXXIII in India – his focus has been the intercultural dialogue between Buddhism and science.
+Over the past few years, he has collaborated on interdisciplinary dialogues that interface Buddhism with science and consulted on scientific research projects.